Adventures Without Tourism

 Fazenda Santa Cruz, 2019

-Each of our trips is a unique experience.
-The through-line is motion, story, and contact.
+Each of our trips is a genuinely unique experience.
+The through-line on all of them is motion, story, and high savannah.

-Days are spent moving through working landscapes and living communities, often accompanied by residents who know the stories, terrain, plants, and customs of the range.
+Most days are spent moving through working landscapes and living communities, often alongside long-time residents who know the terrain, ecology, and stories of the range better than we ever will.
+Waterfalls, river crossings, peaks, valleys, and exuberant high savannah flora are all part of the experience.

 Our trips are long by design.

-Depth, context, and continuity take time, and there’s no way to shortcut that process.
+Depth, continuity, and context take time, and there’s no real shortcut around that.

-You’ll feel it most on our longer crossings, where understanding builds with the miles.
-Even on shorter Bespoke trips, though, time quickly becomes the limiting factor.
+You’ll feel it most on our longer crossings, where understanding builds gradually with the miles.
+Even on shorter Bespoke trips, time quickly becomes the limiting factor.

 The longer you stay, the more the range begins to make sense on its own terms.